SomeWeekendReading/someweekendreading.github.io/quotes.md

   Nobody cares, because any putative misunderstandings here are brilliant.
 - "Being non-racist means: 'I won't make things worse.'
 Being anti-racist means 'I'll help fix the problems that are already here.'"
+- "Billionaires have such devotion to capitalism that they want to ensure your means to an end will definitely end up mean."